wdvorkin/academic-kickstart/content/publication/BBL_Fiscal_2020/index.md

 publication_types: ["3"]

 # Publication name and optional abbreviated publication name.
-publication: "Submitted"
+publication: ""
 publication_short: ""

-abstract: " We provide evidence that expansionary fiscal policy lowers the return difference between more and less liquid assets---the liquidity premium.
+abstract: "We provide evidence that expansionary fiscal policy lowers the return difference between more and less liquid assets---the liquidity premium.
 We rationalize this finding in an estimated heterogeneous-agent New-Keynesian (HANK) model with incomplete markets and portfolio choice, in which public debt affects private liquidity.
 In this environment, the short-run fiscal multiplier is amplified by the countercyclical liquidity premium.
 This liquidity channel stabilizes investment and crowds in consumption.
 We then quantify the long-run effects of higher public debt, and find a sizable decline of the liquidity premium, increasing the fiscal burden of debt, but little crowding out of capital."

 # Summary.
 An optional shortened abstract.
 summary: ""